tonyoconnell/onevercel/README.md

 # 🚀 ONE - Build AI-Powered Businesses

+For Astro Shadcn starter kit switch to the astro-shadcn branch.

 ONE is a powerful, modern web development framework that combines the blazing-fast performance of Astro with the elegant components of Shadcn/UI.
 This enterprise-ready starter kit empowers developers to build AI-powered applications with:

 - ⚡ **High Performance**: Astro's partial hydration ensures minimal JavaScript